OpenKNX/OFM-IOHomeControl/README.md

 - **Network scan** with per-node packet statistics and RSSI tracking; observation-only
 - **Encrypted discovery (SPE)** for scanning already-paired devices
 - **Flash persistence** of 2W identity/pairing data and complete per-channel 1W controller profiles
+- **Byte-exact protocol self-tests** for serializer boundaries, 1W/2W crypto vectors and key-transfer transcripts

 For 2W, the module uses one global controller node ID and system key.
-For 1W, each channel uses a Cyril-style virtual remote profile containing its own controller address, key, sequence counter, and manufacturer.
+For 1W, each channel uses a Cyril-style virtual remote profile containing its own controller address, key, sequence counter, reserved sequence watermark, type and manufacturer.
 Channels that should control the same 1W group can explicitly share one profile.
-The 1W sequence counter is persisted after every generated frame, and new/imported profiles use sequence `1` for their first frame.
+Normal 1W commands reserve sequence numbers ahead in flash instead of saving after every frame; pairing/add/remove still force an immediate persistence update.
+New/imported profiles use sequence `1` for their first frame.

+### 1W protocol notes

+The 1W path follows the reference remote model more closely than older gateway-derived implementations:

+- 1W pairing/add sends an announce/add flow (`0x2E` followed by unauthenticated `0x30 SendKey1W`). `0x39 RemoveController` is only sent by explicit remove flows.
+- `0x30 SendKey1W` is a 29-byte frame: 9-byte header plus `encryptedKey[16] + manufacturer + 0x01 + sequence[2]`, with no appended 1W HMAC.
+- Normal 1W commands use typed broadcast destinations by default, computed as `dst=((type << 6) | 0x3F)`.
+Type `0` remains the explicit all-device target.
+- Normal 1W control uses the raw io-homecontrol closedness convention internally (`0=open`, `100=closed`).
+UI/KNX open percentages are converted explicitly at the channel boundary.
+- 1W radio transmission uses four total sends by default: one long-preamble first TX followed by three short-preamble repeats with 40 ms spacing.

 ## Hardware Requirements